The PenduMAV: A Six-Input Omnidirectional MAV without Internal Forces - Design, Dynamics, and SE(3) Control: introduction

-We will now revise the main MAV designs proposed in the literature and show that none of them has all the four desirable properties described above.
+We revise the main MAV designs proposed in the literature and show that none of them has all the four desirable properties described above.

-Standard underactuated MAVs like quadrotors and hexarotors tick the Internal-force Property as they have all propellers fixedly oriented with spinning axes parallel to each other; however, because of the fixed attachment between the propellers and the body frame, their only hovering equilibria are characterized by the attitudes where the $z$ axis is aligned with the gravity vector.
+Standard underactuated MAVs like quadrotors and hexarotors tick the Internal-force Property as they have all propellers fixedly oriented with spinning axes parallel to each other; however, because of the fixed attachment between the propellers and the body frame, the only hovering equilibria are characterized by the attitudes where the $z$ axis is aligned with gravity.
 Thus, they do not tick the Equilibria property.

-Aerial vehicles equipped with the ability to hover while maintaining a larger set of orientations, known as fully-actuated MAVs, are surveyed in~\cite{FullyReview}.
+{ MAVs} equipped with the ability to hover while maintaining a larger set of orientations, known as fully-actuated MAVs, are surveyed in~\cite{FullyReview}.
 These MAVs cannot be stabilized at any pose but at a subset of poses in SE(3) determined by the thrust limits, the design kinematics, and joint limits.
 Such subset contains any position but only a subset of all the orientations in general.
 A subclass of this type of MAVs, called omnidirectional MAV~\cite{omni}, can hover at any pose: namely, they have the Equilibria property mentioned above.
 These aerial vehicles can be divided in two classes.

 The first class of designs that have been proposed to achieve full actuation or omnidirectionality are realized by fixedly tilting the propellers in such a way that their spinning axes are not all parallel to each other.
 As a consequence, all of these designs do not have the Internal-force Property.
-Examples are~\cite{TiltHex}, a fully actuated hexarotor, and \cite{Lynchpin6inputs,ODAR6inputs}, omnidirectional hexarotors.
-Other omnidirectional fixedly-tilted-propeller designs do not comply with the Input-dimension Property, either; they are, for example, the hepta-rotor presented in \cite{hamandi2021understanding} or the octarotors proposed in \cite{8reversible, ODAR8inputs}.
+Examples are~\cite{TiltHex}, a fully actuated hexarotor, and~\cite{Lynchpin6inputs,ODAR6inputs}, omnidirectional hexarotors.
+Other omnidirectional fixedly-tilted-propeller designs do not comply with the Input-dimension Property, either; they are, for example, the hepta-rotor of~\cite{hamandi2021understanding} or the octarotors proposed in~\cite{8reversible, ODAR8inputs}.

 The second design approach to achieve full-actuation or omnidirectionality while also partially achieving the Internal-force Property for at least some hovering orientations is the addition of servomotors that actively change the relative orientation between the propellers and the frame of the MAV.
 In~\cite{ryll2014novel,QuadTilt8inputs}, the authors present a modification of the conventional quadrotor by actuating the tilt of each propeller separately via 4 servomotors for a total of 8 actuators.
 Similarly, in~\cite{Voliro12inputs}, the authors used 6 servomotors in addition to the 6 brushless motors that rotate the 6 propellers of an hexarotor.
 The design in~\cite{Dragon} also falls in this category.
 They developed a MAV with multiple links connected in series by active revolute joints, with each link having two propellers that rotate simultaneously using a motor.
 In an attempt to limit the number of actuators, some designs have been proposed in which a single servo-motor is used to synchronously tilt all the propellers: 6 propellers are synchronously tilted by the additional actuator in~\cite{FastHex}, and 8 propellers in~\cite{aboudorra2024modelling}.
 All the aforementioned designs do not comply with the Input-dimension Property, having a number of actuators greater than~6.
 Furthermore they do not comply with the Internal-force Property at any orientation but only some at some specific ones.